What Kind of Soil Do Peppers Like?

 • Loam

-If you want to know more about these soil types, here’s post all about them.
+If you want to know more about these soil types, here’s a post all about them.
 But on to what the peppers like.

 Peppers Like What Soil?